About > General Policies

 B. Complete the Questionnaire for ABS Applicants Requesting Test Accommodations form (see link to form below).

-C. Submit documentation according to this policy's guidelines of the disability and your need for accommodation with the questionnaire and your examination application to:
+C. Upload documentation according to this policy's guidelines of the disability and your need for accommodation with the questionnaire and your examination application via your ABS portal.

 Please ensure that you are submitting complete documentation as required by this policy.
 Incomplete documentation will delay processing of your request.